jonnonz1/nz-statute-book/acts/public/2017/land-transfer-act-2017.md

 **Consideration of claim**

 ### 63 Consideration of claim
-(1) If the claim does not exceed the prescribed amount, the Registrar may accept Crown liability for payment of the whole or part of the claim without the need for the claimant to commence a proceeding.
+(1) If the claim does not exceed the prescribed amount, the Registrar may accept Crown liability for payment of the whole or part of the claim without the need for the claimant to commence a proceeding, and, without further appropriation than this section, the claim may be paid out of a Crown Bank Account.
-(2) If the claim exceeds the prescribed amount, the Attorney-General and the Registrar may accept Crown liability for payment of the whole or part of the claim without the need for the claimant to commence a proceeding.
+(2) If the claim exceeds the prescribed amount, the Attorney-General and the Registrar may accept Crown liability for payment of the whole or part of the claim without the need for the claimant to commence a proceeding, and, without further appropriation than this section, the claim may be paid out of a Crown Bank Account.

 **Calculation of compensation for deprivation of estate or interest in land**